raydenlim/tp/docs/UserGuide.md

 You can delete the comment tagged to your student’s assignment.

-Format: `deletecomment n/STUDENT_NAME a/ASSIGNMENT`
+Format: `deletecomment INDEX as/ASSIGNMENT`

 > **Parameters:**
-> * STUDENT_NAME The name of the student.
+> * INDEX The index of the student.
 > * ASSIGNMENT The name of the assignment.

 Examples:
-* `deletecomment n/Rayson a/Functional Expressionism` deletes the comment on Rayson’s Functional Expressionism assignment.
+* `deletecomment 1 a/Functional Expressionism` deletes the comment on student 1's Functional Expressionism assignment.
-* `deletecomment n/Wesley a/Rune Reading` deletes the comment on Wesley’s Rune Reading assignment.
+* `deletecomment 2 a/Rune Reading` deletes the comment on student 2's Rune Reading assignment.

 [Back to Table of Contents](#table-of-contents)